Welcome to the Bureau of Highway Maintenance!

 Bureau of Highway Maintenance

 In order to more efficiently maintain our State roadways, the State of New Hampshire is divided into six District Offices.
 Each District Office's engineering, technical and clerical staff manage day-to-day operations.
 Within each District there are between 14 and 19 Patrol Sheds that maintain the roadway system in an effective and efficient manner.
 Our dedicated Highway Maintainers and staff remain on call from mid October to late April to sand or snowplow as needed.
 During the winter months, each District has a "Night Patrol" that monitors the conditions of each District's roadways, applies sand and salt, and calls out our Patrol Shed Crews as needed.
-During the summer months Patrol Shed Crews maintain guardrail, mowing operations, litter pickup and carry out various road work projects.
+During the summer months Patrol Shed Crews maintain guardrail, mowing operations, litter pickup and complete various road work projects.
 In addition, District Office staff review applications for driveway access points, encroachment, excavation, and parades.
 District Offices and Patrol Sheds also provide support to many of the Department's Bureaus including Bridge Design and Bridge Maintenance, Bureau of Traffic, the Traffic Management Center, Bureau of Fuel Distribution and the Bureau of Construction.

 Maintenance Section Information